 Deep Learning Revolutionizes Biometric Authentication

-Why the new NIST face recognition vendor test implies to use Biometrics as a Service (SaaS)
+The new NIST face recognition vendor test necessitates the use of Biometrics as a Service (SaaS).

 The test results imply a major consequence: A biometric authentication system bought 3 years ago, is completely outdated now – unless you had decided back then to use Biometrics as a Service in a SaaS model.
-With SaaS, vendors which constantly enhance their offer can easily let their customers be part of the innovations.
+With SaaS, vendors that constantly enhance their offers can easily let their customers be part of the innovations.
 Industry-changing developments like the FRVT’s results can dynamically be dealt with through auto-updates in a centralized server solution.
-For companies, using Biometrics as a Service additionally brings the advantage of high scalability and cost efficiency.
+Using Biometrics as a Service offers high scalability and cost efficiency for companies.
 From the customer’s point of view, a convenient and frictionless user experience is central.
-In a cloud solution, one biometric face enrollment is enough for all devices used for authentications.
+In a cloud-based solution, a single biometric face enrollment can be used for authentication across all devices.
 With the rapid developments happening right now in the biometrics industry, this is the way to keep your systems up-to-date and your customers satisfied.

 +49 911 9999 898 0